shdown/luastatus/plugins/inotify/README.md

     A table.
 Keys are paths to watch, values are comma-separated event names (see the “events and flag names” section).

+* `greet`: boolean

+   Whether or not a first call to `cb` with a `nil` argument should be made as soon as the widget starts.
+Defaults to false.

 `cb` argument
 ===
+If the `greet` option has been set to `true`, the first call is made with a `nil` argument.

-A table with the following entries:
+Otherwise, it is a table with the following entries:

-  * `path`: string
+  * `wd`: integer

-    Path of the file that the event is related to.
+    Watch descriptor (see the “Functions” section) of the event.

   * `mask`: table

-    For each event name or event flag (see the “events and flags names” section), this table contains an entry with key equal to its name and `true` value.
+    For each event name or event flag (see the “Events and flags names” section), this table contains an entry with key equal to its name and `true` value.

   * `cookie`: number